ringit/camunda-extras-timer-override-plugin/README.md

 ## How it works

 The plugin works by tapping into [BPMN parsing](https://github.com/camunda/camunda-bpm-platform/blob/6fd62f5c7492b98f0187f0392dc1ea2a94342cda/engine/src/main/java/org/camunda/bpm/engine/impl/bpmn/parser/BpmnParse.java) mechanism.
 When a timer definition is parsed, its expression is replaced (or preserved) according to the settings.

-This means that yoy have all the freedom of defining your own expressions as complex as you want.
+This means that you have all the freedom of defining your own expressions as complex as you want.
 This switch does not create a new version of BPMN process.
 Disabling or enabling this plugin requires reloading of process definitions, e.g. via Camunda Process Engine restart.

+Under the hood the plugin uses reflection to swap the timer expressions as the DOM implementation used by Camunda BPM when parsing BPMN files is too restricted compared to something like `org.w3c.dom`.

 ## Credits